utkarshpant/portfolio-api/README.md

 ## Utility API Endpoints:

 The API supports some basic **POST** requests that are detailed below.
+Note that these endpoints are currently for development use and thus **do not validate requests as exhaustively as the Primary API.**

 The expected format for each request is:
 <br><br>